abhayychoudhary/Titanic/README.md

-# Titanic Data EDA and Modelling
+# Titanic data EDA and modelling

 ## How to use this code